 Through playing, playing, counting, singing, talking, listening, and much more, children in our pre-kindergarten classroom develop confidence and skills as they enter school, many for the first time.
 They become more independent in daily activities and gain increased motor control.
 They develop social skills, learning how to make friends and how to be a friend, and have dedicated special time each week to music, library, and worship.
 We lay a foundation for each child’s spiritual growth as they learn about God’s love and care for us all.

 (4 by Sept.
 1)

 We provide a safe, warm environment where students discover the world’s joys and wonders.
-We nurture their minds and spirits, so they can express themselves, solve problems, build relationships, and make good decisions.
+We nurture their minds and spirits so they can express themselves, solve problems, build relationships, and make good decisions.
 In Junior Kindergarten our students refine their skills in math, writing, letter recognition, and social development as they learn the skills necessary for success in elementary school and beyond!
 Students attend music class, library and chapel every week.
 Every child is celebrated and taught that God loves them and created them to be unique and special.

 Our whole-child approach.

-In all of our early childhood learning programs, we focus on developing the whole child—their mind, body, and soul.
+In all of our early childhood learning programs, we focus on developing the whole child.
 We provide opportunities for individual exploration in academics, arts, and service, and lay the foundation for spiritual development.
 Grace Lutheran School is a safe, diverse place where every child is seen and loved, and able to grow and learn at their own pace.